Medically reviewed by Drugs.com. Last updated on Oct 7, 2022.

 Treatment depends on what's causing your voice disorder, but may include voice therapy, medication, injections or surgery.

 Air moving through the voice box causes the vocal cords to vibrate and brings them closer together.
 The vocal cords also help close the voice box during swallowing to stop you from breathing in food or liquid.

 If your vocal cords become inflamed, develop growths or become paralyzed, they can't work properly, and you may develop a voice disorder.

 Some common voice disorders include:

 - Polyps, nodules or cysts on the vocal cords (noncancerous lesions)

 - Precancerous and cancerous growths

 - Vocal cord paralysis or weakness

-Many factors can contribute to a voice disorder, including:
+Many risk factors can contribute to a voice disorder, including:

 - Alcohol use